tarof429/stuckathome/building_a_pc_2022/storage.md

 Most M.2 NVMe storage in the 1TB range cost between $100 and $150.
 This is a bargain in my opinion.
 The differences are mainly in terms of performance, thermals and encryption.

+## Self-encrypting drives

+If you buy a SSD that's self-encrypting, you still need to encrypt it using command-line tools.

 ## References

 https://premioinc.com/blogs/blog/pcie-4-0-pci-express-gen-4